bmeg/bmeg-proxy/README.md

 # Site Template

 The site template can be found in `themes/bmeg/`.
-The template engine description can be found at [https://gohugo.io/templates/overview/].
+The template engine description can be found at https://gohugo.io/templates/overview/.
 The main site page is `themes/bmeg/layouts/index.html` Partial templates (which are fragments embedded in parent templates) can be found in `themes/bmeg/layouts/partials/`.
 The header for the MDL based template is `themes/bmeg/layouts/partials/header.html` with the footer file `themes/bmeg/layouts/partials/footer.html`.

 ## Template parameters

-`title` : Name of the page
+- `title` : Name of the page
-`search` : enable the search dialog on the top of the page `javascript` : An array of Javascript files to be imported
+- `search` : enable the search dialog on the top of the page

-## A
+- `javascript` : An array of Javascript files to be imported

 ## React Design